raumzeitlabor/rzl-homepage/README.md

     grunt serve
     $EDITOR app/$file

 to check the final result use

     grunt serve:dist

-which will rebuild the whole project and serve nthe "dist" folder.
+which will rebuild the whole project and serve the "dist" folder.
 Check out all possibilities in the [Gruntfile](Gruntfile.js).

 ## Deployment